castle garden cave towns and villages

 This Dordogne map shows some of the places, castles and other highlights of the Dordogne and is best used in conjunction with the guides to the four regions of Perigord, or with the towns, chateaux and caves of the region.
 You can visit any place marked on the map - just click on the little sign.

 While a large number of the main attractions on the map can be seen during one holiday, a significant amount of driving might be involved!
-See our Dordogne holiday planner for advice on where to stay and what to visit, or suggestions about which region of the Dordogne you might like to focus on.
+See our Dordogne Regions Guide for suggestions about which region of the Dordogne you might like to focus on and our Dordogne Holiday Planner for advice on where to stay.

 Some of our favourite places to visit in the Dordogne include: